Ullaakut/cameradar/CONTRIBUTION.md

 This is quite a huge task compared to the tiny changes I usually do on Cameradar, so it might take a long time.

-If you want to contribute, note that the develop will stay in 1.x until the 2.0.0 is released.
-A new development branch will be created especially for the 2.0 version, called `2.0.0` from which all work on the 2.0.0 version will be done until the 2.0.0 version is ready to replace the 1.x on the master and develop branches.
-The rest of the workflow is exactly the same as for the rest of the repository.

 ## Workflow

 ### Branches & issues